 Since setting up Mrs Mactivity I’ve had quite a few messages from other teachers asking me about my change in career and asking for ideas for alternative jobs to teaching.
 Giving up teaching was the most difficult decision I’ve ever had to make.
 I loved being with children and can honestly say they gave me joy every single day.
 Yes there were hard days when I was tired or run down or had startings of flu, and I honestly didn’t know how I was going to get through the day.
 There were kids I think I probably failed, especially in the early days, and I am definitely haunted by the memory of that.
 But there were plenty of kids that I helped, inspired and championed and hopefully they will remember me in a positive way.
 Really as an educator that’s the best compliment anyone can pay you.

 But over time I decided that although I loved aspects of the job – the bits that I didn’t like were starting to weigh me down – and all around me I could see other teachers massively struggling to cope.
 So I decided to take a risk.
-I decided to throw in the towel – maybe not forever – and do what I could to help teachers and teaching assistants who are in the same position I was once in.
-This site also aims to help parents help their children – since the educational bar has been raised I have lost count of the number of friends of mine panicking about their child’s progress and asking where they can turn to for help.
+I decided to throw in the towel – maybe not forever – and do what I could to help teachers and teaching assistants who are in the same position I was once in and set up Mrs Mactivity!
+The site also aims to help parents with home learning – since the educational bar has been raised I have lost count of the number of friends of mine panicking about their child’s progress and asking where they can turn to for help.
 If I can give them a helping hand and also hopefully reassure them that all will be ok – then I’m happy!

 Anyway, back to the subject matter – I realise that a lot of teachers are not in the fortunate position I am in – and can’t live off thin air.
 Believe me I’ve done plenty of research into alternative jobs – and there are more than you think.
 Obviously I’m not encouraging everyone to leave teaching – it’s definitely worth trying a different school before you pack it in.
 But there are alternatives out there if you are totally fed up.
 Companies are desperate to know what teachers think – you’d be surprised!
 Anyway here are some ideas:-